 World is Not Always Rose-Colored

+I respect you, the reader of my blog, enough to make the commitment to disclose what I’ve seen and experienced fully, without being selective so as to maintain a particular standpoint.
 I did not start this blog to win the popularity contest.
 I started it to talk about the experiences I go through and the people I encounter while traveling around the world.
 And while I’m at it, I’ll say it like it is.
 If something is good, I say it is good, but if something is bad, I’ll say it is bad without beating around the bush.
 That’s the only philosophy I follow on my blog and will never do otherwise.
 Welcome to the most truthful and the most real travel blog on the internet.
 Welcome to the world of Traveling Mark.